- Allergic Living - http://allergicliving.com -

 To share your views on this article, write to: email@example.com

-See the NFCA’s Sex and the Celiac video: http://www.youtube.com/watch?v=PnGq_Vz6TuE
+See the NFCA’s Sex and the Celiac video below or at: http://www.youtube.com/watch?v=PnGq_Vz6TuE

 Article printed from Allergic Living: http://allergicliving.com

 weakened tooth enamel: http://allergicliving.com/index.php/2013/03/13/celiac-diseases-toll-on-your-teeth/

 Image: http://allergicliving.com/wp-content/uploads/2013/08/76764491.jpg

 Copyright © 2010 Allergic Living.
 All rights reserved.